Understanding Profit Margins in Car Dealerships: What Dealers Really Make

-The idea that car dealers make a killing on every sale, the massive profit per car, is one of the most persistent and widespread misconceptions in the auto industry.
-Most customers believe that when a dealer drops the price by a thousand dollars, they’re sacrificing a huge slice of their own profit.
+The idea that car dealers make a killing on every sale is one of the most persistent misconceptions about profit margins in car dealerships.
+Most customers believe that when a dealer drops the price by a thousand dollars, they are sacrificing a huge slice of their own profit.

 The reality is that while the car dealership business is highly profitable, very little of that profit comes from the price of the vehicle itself.